google/git-appraise/README.md

 revision under review, and the "targetRef" field is used to specify the git ref that should be updated once the review is approved.

+If there are multiple requests for a single commit, then they are sorted by timestamp and the final request is treated as the current one.
+This sorting should be done in a stable manner, so that if there are multiple requests with the same timestamp, then the last such request in the note is treated as the current one.

+This design allows a user to update a review request by re-running the `git appraise request` command.

 ### Continuous Integration Status

 Continuous integration build and test results are stored in the